 MLK COMMUNITY FESTIVAL

-The MLK Community Festival kicks off as soon the marchers arrive on location and will last until 3 p.m.; it will include all types of vendors and local musical artists to make this year’s celebration the best ever!
+The MLK Community Festival kicks off at 11:15am and will last until 3:30 p.m.; it will include all types of vendors and local musical artists to make this year’s celebration the best ever!
 A vendor application can be downloaded for those interested in purchasing booth space.
-For questions and information, please contact Carol Wright by email or by telephone at (512) 657-3064.
+For questions and information, please contact Carol Wright by email at [email protected].

 SUPPORT THE CENTRAL TEXAS FOOD BANK